filbeam/contracts/DEPLOYMENT.md

 }
 ```

-This allows direct migration of accumulated usage data before transferring the FWSS controller.
+This allows direct migration of accumulated usage amounts before transferring the FWSS controller.

 ## Rollback Procedures